Wawa (company): Data breach

 On December 20, 2019, Wawa's CEO Chris Gheysens announced that the company had found malicious software on its payment processing servers that affected every location across the country, according to the statement.
 The malware is believed to have been on the servers since as early as March 4, 2019, and contained on December 12, 2019.
 It affected approximately 34 million cards.

 On December 27, 2019, The Philadelphia Inquirer reported that at least six lawsuits seeking class-action status had been filed against the company in federal court in Philadelphia.

 On July 26, 2022, Pennsylvania Attorney General Josh Shapiro announced an $8 million agreement with Wawa to resolve the data breach.

 Popularity

-Wawa enjoys a level of popularity in the region likened to a cult following.
+Wawa enjoys a level of popularity in the Greater Philadelphia region likened to a cult following.
 This has been attributed to its focus on service and by its fostering a sense of community, described as, "Somehow, whether because of the goofy name or the iconic Canada goose soaring in the sunset, Wawa succeeded in creating an atmosphere that intimately connects with a broad sense of community."
 Wawa CEO Chris Gheysens has attributed this to a slow-growth strategy, comparing Wawa's cult popularity with that of stores with similar strategies, such as In-N-Out Burger.